redphaser/autosnap/README.md

 Good Evening, Cloud!

-Due to high demand and numerous requests, I am be providing a way via cron and a small python script I have written to work around the current lack of automated snapshots within the Rackspace OpenCloud enviornment.
+Due to high demand and numerous requests, I am providing a way via cron and a small python script I have written to work around the current lack of automated snapshots within the Rackspace OpenCloud enviornment.

 To start off, a few disclaimers: